Prospective constraints on dark energy from nanohertz individual gravitational wave sources: Dataset

 \subsection{PTA Sensitivity Analysis}

 We compute SNR for next-generation PTAs using Equation~\eqref{eq:snr} for all the light-cone events from all realizations assuming a 14-day observing cadence.
 We select those bright GW sources with SNR$>8$ from our light-cone dataset.
 Following \cite{2012PhRvD..86l4028B}, we also impose an upper limit of $\sim 2N_p/7$ on the number of individual sources to each frequency bin (bin width determined by the inverse of observation duration) to determine the final resolvable sources.
-Our analysis explores parameter spaces of: \begin{itemize} \item Observational duration: $T_{\rm obs} \in \{10,\ 20,\ 30\}\,\mathrm{yr}$ \item Pulsar numbers: $N_p \in \{500,\ 1000\}$ \item Timing noise: $\sigma_t \in \{50,\ 100,\ 200\}\,\mathrm{ns}$ \end{itemize} The pulsars we use are presented in Fig.~\ref{fig:pulsars}.
-They are generated according to ATNF pulsar catalog \footnote{Website: \url{http://www.atnf.csiro.au/people/pulsar/psrcat} \citep{2005AJ....129.1993M}}.
+Our analysis explores parameter spaces of: \begin{itemize} \item Observational duration: $T_{\rm obs} \in \{10,\ 20,\ 30\}\,\mathrm{yr}$ \item Pulsar numbers: $N_p \in \{500,\ 1000\}$ \item Timing noise: $\sigma_t \in \{50,\ 100,\ 200\}\,\mathrm{ns}$ \end{itemize}